AndrewHawes/techdegree-project-11/README.md

     (Make sure you're still in your virtual environment.)
     - `python manage.py runserver`
     (It needs to be running on port 8000, but it should do that automatically.)
-2. Open another terminal window, and change into the frontend directory.
+2. Open another terminal window in the project directory, and change into the frontend directory.
     - `cd frontend`
 3. Start the Node server.
 It should start on port 3000.
     - `npm start`
 4. This should open a new browser tab automatically, but if not, open your browser and go to [127.0.0.1:3000](http://127.0.0.1:3000) to use the app.

-5. You can create a normal user using the register screen, or you can create a superuser from the command line in the project directory. with
+5. You can now register a new user from the login screen, or you can log in using the existing admin account:

-    - `python manage.py createsuperuser`
+- Username: `admin`
+- Password: `test`

 Dogs can be deleted by the user who added them or an admin.